-The South Dakota State University Student Subunit (SDState AFS) was founded in 2003 under the auspices of the Dakota Chapter and the Parent Society of the American Fisheries Society (AFS) and was recognized by South Dakota State University as an official campus organization in 2005.
+The South Dakota State University Student Subunit (SDState AFS) was founded in 2003 under the auspices of the Dakota Chapter and the Parent Society of the American Fisheries Society (AFS) and was recognized by SDSU as an official campus organization in 2005.
 Members of SDState AFS include graduate and undergraduate students at the university.
-The goals of the subunit:

 - Promote the conservation, development and wise use of fisheries.

 - Promote and evaluate the continuing education and advancement of its members in all branches of fisheries science and practice.

 - Gather and disseminate to members and the general public scientific, technical and other information about fisheries science and practice through publications, meetings and other forms of communication.

 - President of the Subunit

 - Established in 2004 by the SDSU Student Subunit of AFS.

 - Awarded annually to several undergraduate or graduate students to attend the Dakota Chapter of the American Fisheries Society annual meeting.